Konishiki Yasokichi: Later career

 Konishiki retained his ōzeki ranking for 39 tournaments over more than six years, but he eventually lost it in November 1993 after two consecutive losing records.
-However, he continued to compete in the top division as a maegashira for another four years.
+He continued to compete in the top division as a maegashira for another four years.
 Now weighing over 600 lb, his knee injury and mobility issues meant he was susceptible to belt throws and slap downs by lighter and more agile opponents.
 Even though he enjoyed less success, he became progressively more popular with Japanese fans due to his continuous fighting spirit, distinctive bulk and warm, amiable personality.

 In November 1997, he faced demotion to the second jūryō division and announced his retirement after 15 years in sumo.
-In addition to his chronic knee problems he had been suffering from gout and a stomach ulcer.
+In addition to his chronic knee problems, he had been suffering from gout and a stomach ulcer.
 He said that in spite of his setbacks "I'm glad that I've continued with sumo, because I've learned a lot from sumo, and I've also learned the Japanese language and life style."
-He had spent 81 consecutive tournaments in the top division and won 649 bouts there.
+He had spent 81 consecutive tournaments in the top division, and won 649 bouts there.

 Fighting style

-Early in his career, under the instruction of his first stablemaster, Konishiki was primarily oshi-sumo specialist, preferring pushing and thrusting techniques such as oshi-dashi and tsuki-dashi that would win the bout as quickly as possible.
+Early in his career, under the instruction of his first stablemaster, Konishiki was primarily an oshi-sumo specialist, preferring pushing and thrusting techniques such as oshi-dashi and tsuki-dashi that would win the bout as quickly as possible.
 Following his knee problems in 1988 and 1989, his balance suffered and as his weight continued to increase he began to change his style, preferring to bide his time by grabbing the opponent's mawashi and rely on his huge weight advantage to wear them out.
 By 1992 he was winning virtually all his matches by yori-kiri (force out), and his lack of ability to change tack once he had been sidestepped was one of the concerns raised by the Yokozuna Deliberation Committee when he was up for promotion.
-His peak weight of 285 kg recorded in March 1996 was the heaviest ever for a sumo wrestler until surpassed by Ōrora in 2017.
+His peak weight of 285 kg recorded in March 1996 was the heaviest ever for a sumo wrestler, until surpassed by Ōrora in 2017.